 Where to Stay in Boise

-You will find several options of places to stay in Boise during the winter season.
+You will find several options for places to stay in Boise during the winter season.
 Below are some of our top picks to add to that itinerary!

 What are your favorite things to do in Boise in winter?
-Let us know your Boise winter tips below!
+Let me know your Boise winter tips below!

 More Idaho Travel Guides